winstonyang117/cv/README.md

 ## 🎓 Eduacation
 **University of Georgia** Athens, Georgia _(May 2022 - Present)_<br>
   - School of Electrical and Computer Engineering
-  - Research Interests: Vital Signs Monitoring & Estimation via Contactless Sensors/IoT Applications/Cyber-Physical Systems & Security
+  - Research Interests: Time-series traffic data/Deep Neural Netweoks/Civil Applications/Signal Processing

 **Stevens Institute of Technology** Hoboken, New Jersey _(Jan.
 2020 - May 2021)_<br>
   - School of Electrical and Computer Engineering